dustinwloring1988/ollama-engineer/README.md

 ## Requirements

 - Python 3.8 or higher
-- Ollama installed and running locally
+- Ollama installed and running with a model
-- Available disk space for the Ollama model (~8GB)

 ## Key Features